 Except as described in this paragraph, these discounts will apply only to purchases of Units by the same purchaser on a single day from a single broker-dealer.
 Units purchased by the same purchaser in separate transactions on a single day will be aggregated for purposes of determining if such purchaser is entitled to a discount provided that such purchaser must own at least the required dollar amount of Units at the time such determination is made.
 Units purchased in the name of a purchaser's spouse or children under 21 living in the same household as the purchaser will be deemed to be additional purchases by the purchaser for the purposes of calculating the applicable quantity discount level.
 Purchases of Units of the Trust may be combined with purchases of units of any other unit investment trusts sponsored by the Sponsor in the initial offering period which are not already subject to a reduced sales charge, if such purchases are made by the same person on a single day from a single broker-dealer.
 The reduced sales charge levels will also be applicable to a trustee or other fiduciary purchasing Units for a single trust, estate (including multiple trusts created under a single estate) or fiduciary account.
 To be eligible for aggregation as described in this paragraph, all purchases must be made on the same day through a single broker-dealer or selling agent.
 A purchaser must inform his/her broker-dealer of any combined purchases before the purchase to be eligible for a reduced sales charge.
-If you purchase Units that qualify for the rollover/exchange discount described below and also purchase additional Units on the same day from the same broker-dealer that do not qualify for the rollover/exchange discount described above on the additional Units, but such additional Units will not qualify for the rollover/exchange discount described above.
+If you purchase Units that qualify for the rollover/exchange discount described below and also purchase additional Units on the same day from the same broker-dealer that do not qualify for the rollover/exchange discount described below, you may aggregate all Units purchased for purposes of qualifying for the volume discount described above on the additional Units, but such additional Units will not qualify for the rollover/exchange discount described below.